Monday, May 10, 2010

 Georgetown's Place to Work, Gather & Play

-is Georgetown, Texas' first high-end mixed use development.
+The Summit at Rivery Park is Georgetown, Texas' first high-end mixed use development.
 BWM has recently completed the master planning of the 32 acre development.
 The area will include a new regional Conference and Performing Arts Center, hotels, living spaces and specialty retail shopping - anchored with the sparkling North San Gabriel River and it's Rivery Park.

 Thursday, April 8, 2010